 4. Exercise in an Appropriate Way

 If you have a predisposition to developing hormonal imbalances, keep in mind there’s a fine line between too little activity and too much.
 Generally speaking, women’s bodies are more susceptible to hormonal changes when exercise is increased beyond healthy levels.
-For example, “female athlete triad” is a condition that can contribute to PCOS, which is caused by too much exercise coupled with a restrictive diet and too little calories.
-Female athletes can be more susceptible to irregular periods, according to multiple studies.
-(7)
+For example, “female athlete triad” is a condition that can contribute to PCOS.
+It’s caused by too much exercise coupled with a restrictive diet and too few calories.
+Female athletes also can be more susceptible to irregular periods, according to multiple studies.
+(11)

-Of course, this doesn’t mean you need to cut out exercise all together, since there are many benefits of exercise that can help with hormonal balance.
+Of course, this doesn’t mean you need to cut out exercise altogether, since there are many benefits of exercise that can help with hormonal balance.
 It’s just a matter of finding which amount works best for you.
 If you’re someone who battles high levels of cortisol and chronically unstable blood sugar levels, you might be dealing with some extra body weight and turning to exercise to help shed unwanted pounds.
-This is still a good approach, but more isn’t always better, and pushing yourself too hard when you’re struggling with exhaustion can cause even more hormonal stress.
-(8)
+This is still a good approach, but more isn’t always better.
+And pushing yourself too hard when you’re struggling with exhaustion can cause even more hormonal stress.
+(12)

-Take a close look at all of the types of stress that are being placed on your body, and consider if doing gentler exercise, or intense exercise but for shorter periods of time (such as high intensity interval raining), will do you some good.
+Take a close look at all of the types of stress that are being placed on your body, and consider if doing gentler exercise, or intense exercise but for shorter periods of time (such as high intensity interval raining), will help you.
 Focus on getting enough activity to help with insulin sensitivity and burning excess fat, without causing the adrenals to become overstimulated.

 5. Avoid Exposure to Endocrine Disruptors

 Endocrine disruptors are chemicals that interfere with the production, release, transport, metabolism or elimination of the body’s natural hormones.
-In today’s industrialized society, we come across these more than ever before: in the air we breath, water we drink, soil used to grow food, and beauty or household products we buy.
+In today’s industrialized society, we come across these more than ever before: in the air we breathe, water we drink, soil we use to grow food, and in the beauty or household products we buy.
 These disruptors can mimic naturally occurring hormones, especially estrogen, which can result in either overproduction or underproduction of actual hormones.
-(9)
+(13)

 What Causes PCOS?

-The vast majority of the time, male sex hormones are high in PCOS patients (called hyperandrogenism).
-High levels of testosterone can prevent the ovaries from releasing an egg each month like they normally do in women without hormone imbalances, which is why irregular or skipped periods and trouble getting pregnant are common among women with polycystic ovary syndrome.
+The vast majority of the time, male sex hormones are high in PCOS patients (this is called hyperandrogenism).
+High levels of testosterone can prevent the ovaries from releasing an egg each month like they normally do in women without hormone imbalances.
+This is why irregular or skipped periods and trouble getting pregnant are common among women with polycystic ovary syndrome.

-However, sometimes these male sex hormones aren’t so high that they are considered above normal levels.
-(12) This can still cause problems when female sex hormones aren’t proportionate to male sex hormones; it’s the ratio of hormones that seems to be the critical factor.
-For example, estrogen might be low, or testosterone might be very high even compared to estrogen that’s also high.
+Sometimes these male sex hormones aren’t so high that they are considered abnormal levels.
+(23) However, this can still cause problems when female sex hormones aren’t proportionate to male sex hormones.
+In fact, it’s the ratio of hormones that seems to be the critical factor.
+For example, estrogen might be low, or testosterone might be very high, even compared to estrogen that’s also high.
 Female sex hormones can drop for one reason or another, and male sex hormones can rise.
-This is the exact reason there’s an “imbalance,” although women get to this point for different reasons.
+This is why there’s an “imbalance,” although women get to this point for different reasons.

-Research continues to reveal more information about the root causes of PCOS and other hormonal imbalances, which sheds light on how complex this type of disorder can be.
-Like most other disorders, there seems to be genetic factors involved in the development of PCOS, coupled with lifestyle and environmental factors.
+As of 2017, there are over 5,000 research articles about PCOS available on PubMed Central (PMC).
+Research continues to reveal more information about the root causes of polycystic ovarian syndrome and other hormonal imbalances, which sheds light on how complex this type of disorder can be.
+Like most other disorders, there also seems to be genetic factors involved in the development of PCOS, coupled with lifestyle and environmental factors.

 Some of the common causes of polycystic ovary syndrome include: